Holography Transformer: Discussion

+In this work, we employed only the entanglement entropy to test the transformative model.
+However, quantum information theory has a variety of informational quantities measuring many different quantum features.
+For example, mutual information measures the correlation between two subregions and is defined as the combination of entanglement entropies \be \text{MI}(A;B)=S(A)+S(B)-S(A\cup B) . \ee This mutual information captures the phase change between connected and disconnected minimal surfaces.
+Our model can be utilized to study this kind of first-order phase transition and extend to predict specific geometric solutions related to the second-order phase transition.
+We leave these works as future direction.

-Sejin Kim thanks to Yunseok Seo for supporting research.
-C. Park was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2019R1A2C1006639).
-J. H. Lee was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2021R1C1C2008737).
+C. Park was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (No. NRF-2019R1A2C1006639).
+J. H. Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (No. NRF-2021R1C1C2008737).
+S. Kim was supported by the Basic Science Research Program through NRF grant (No. NRF-2016R1D1A1B03931443).